matwilso/matwilso.github.io/_drafts/robotics.md

 <!-- TODO: change the block quotes. quote top and change style of kay quote -->

-One thing that excites me about the future is robots that work super well.
+One thing that excites me about the future is super capable robots.
+It seems like they can be an extremely constructive technology.
-I think there are some really exciting prospects.
+There are some really exciting prospects.
 And that they can be such a constructive technology.
 Enabling us to build things.
 And clean things and maintain our world.